Colouring in to lose yourself in

 This simple but effective self-help book helps to get you in the right headspace for challenging times in just ten minutes a day.
 Using four therapeutic models – mindfulness, cognitive behavioural therapy (CBT), psychotherapy and eye movement desensitization and reprocessing (EMDR) therapy – you will learn how to settle your mind quickly, retrain your brain to deal with stress and restructure unhelpful patterns of thinking.

 Many of us are probably feeling a little more anxious than usual right now.

 The Anxiety Journal encourages you to use CBT techniques and mindfulness exercises to better understand your anxiety and achieve peace and calm.
-Practical, supportive and uplifting, this is a journal for anyone who struggles with anxiety, whether in the form of phobias, social anxiety, generalized anxiety (GAD) or day-to-day worrying.
+Practical, supportive and uplifting, this is a self-help journal for anyone who struggles with anxiety, whether in the form of phobias, social anxiety, generalized anxiety (GAD) or day-to-day worrying.
 Thrillers to immerse yourself in

 Fans of Vera and Shetland will love Ann Cleeves’s newest series, the Two Rivers series.
 Detective Matthew Venn has returned to North Devon where he grew up in, and ultimately turned his back on, a strict evangelical community, losing his family in the process.
 He’s returned, not only because he is mourning the death of his father, but because he is taking on his first case in the Two Rivers region.
 A man has been found stabbed to death on the beach, and Venn’s investigation will take him straight to the heart of the community he left behind.